DL 266

 Infrastructure Influences Everything

-Welcome back to Digitally Literate and issue #266.
+Hi all, welcome back to Digitally Literate and issue 266.

 Thanks for showing up this week.
-I hope you’re taking the time to recharge your batteries.
+I hope you're taking time to recharge your batteries.

 This week I worked on the following: